JangoBoogaloo/LeetCodeExcercise/README.md

 ## [Label](https://github.com/JangoBoogaloo/LeetCodeExcercise/labels)

-This repo is design to practice leetcode questions base on topics.
+This repo is designed to practice leetcode questions base on topics.

-For example if you are not familiar with `Sliding Window`.
-You can filter by [`sliding window`](https://github.com/JangoBoogaloo/LeetCodeExcercise/labels/sliding%20window) label pull requests to find questions of this topic.
+For example if you are not familiar with `backtrack`.
+You can filter by [`backtrack`](https://github.com/JangoBoogaloo/LeetCodeExcercise/pulls?q=is%3Apr+is%3Amerged+label%3Abacktrack) label pull requests to find questions of this topic.

 ## TODO

-### Support more languages
+### Support more languages - ETA in 2025

 It's always an interesting topic to see how an algorithm/solution can be implemented in a different language.
 Sometimes an elegant/efficent algorithm in one language can be difficult or even impossible to implement in another language.
-For practice purpose using Python is very efficient, but I definitely support implementing them in other languages (Java, C++, or even Rust).
+For practice purpose using Python is very efficient, but implementing them in other languages (Java, C++, or even Rust) is definitely a good next TODO.

-At one point I will pause adding new questions and review existing questions.
-I will start supporting different languages by that time.

-ETA in 2025.

 ### Test Case